GenericUser15/pix/README.md

 This project uses direnv and a Nix flake to manage the environment.
 You need to have these installed to make this work.

 You can run the script `setup_env.sh` but it's recommended you install Nix and direnv yourself so you can debug it if the install fails.
+The script assumes you are using a BASH shell.